-We had losses, negative cash flows from operating activities and net current liabilities historically and we may incur losses and negative cash flows from operating activities and experience net current liabilities in the future.
+We had losses, negative cash flows from operating activities and net current liabilities, and we may incur losses and negative cash flows from operating activities and experience net current liabilities in the future.

-In 2019, 2020 and 2021, we had net loss of RMB352.1 million, RMB404.0 million and RMB522.7 million (US\$82.0 million), respectively, and negative cash flows from operating activities of RMB229.8 million and RMB359.3 million (US\$56.4 million) in 2020 and 2021, respectively.
-As of December 31, 2021, we had an accumulated deficit of RMB3,277.3 million (US\$514.3 million) and a total shareholders' deficit of RMB1,370.1 million (US\$215.0 million).
-As of the same date, we had net current liabilities of RMB220.0 million (US\$34.5 million).
+In 2020, 2021 and 2022, we had net loss of RMB404.0 million, RMB522.7 million and RMB769.0 million (US\$111.5 million), respectively, and negative cash flows from operating activities of RMB359.3 million and RMB216.7 million (US\$31.4 million) in 2021 and 2022, respectively.
+As of December 31, 2022, we had an accumulated deficit of RMB3,766.9 million (US\$546.2 million) and a total shareholders' deficit of RMB1,864.0 million (US\$270.3 million).
+As of the same date, we had net current liabilities of RMB361.4 million (US\$52.4 million).
+These conditions raised substantial doubt about our ability to continue as a going concern.
 We cannot anticipate when, if ever, we will become profitable.
 If we are unable to generate revenues that significantly exceed our costs and expenses, we will continue to incur losses in the future.

-We have entered into a failed sales-leaseback agreement which was actually a financing with the amount of RMB110.0 million (US\$17.3 million) as of the date of this annual report.
-Meanwhile, we will focus on the following activities: (1) we plan to seek additional equity financing from new investors into our hospital business operation; (2) we plan to improve the profitability of network business and hospital business through upgrading cloud system solutions, developing internet hospital business, accelerating the transformation of scientific research and training achievements into clinical application and so on; and (3) we are currently focusing on improving operational efficiency and reducing cost to standardize operations, enhance internal controls, and create synergy of our resources.
+In January and March 2023, we entered into two loan agreements with Bank of Nanjing and Shanghai Qianlai Industrial Co., Ltd ("Shanghai Qianlai"), respectively, with an aggregate amount of RMB68.5 million (US\$9.9 million) received as of the date of this annual report.
+We will focus on the following activities: (1) we plan to seek additional equity and debt financing from new investors into our hospital and network business operation and extend the terms of current loans; (2) we plan to improve the profitability of network business and hospital business through upgrading cloud system solutions, developing internet hospital business, accelerating the transformation of scientific research and training achievements into clinical application and so on; and (3) we are currently focusing on improving operational efficiency and reducing cost to standardize operations, enhance internal controls, and create synergy of our resources.
 Therefore, our management believes that the substantial doubt about our company's ability to continue as a going concern within one year after the date the financial statements are issued has been alleviated.
 We may not have sufficient cash to meet our capital expenditure requirements in the future, which could materially and negatively affect the price of our ADSs and our ability to enter into critical contractual relations with third parties.
 In addition, we may fail to generate current assets to the extent that the aggregate amount of our current assets exceeds the aggregate current liabilities and, therefore, may continue to record net current liabilities.
 If we have significant net current liabilities for an extended period of time, our working capital for purposes of our operations may be subject to constraints, which may materially adversely affect our business, financial condition and results of operations.